cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/split-tunnels.md

 4. If you want to add or remove items from your Split Tunnels configuration, select **Manage**.

 On this page, you will find a list of the IPs and domains Cloudflare Zero Trust excludes or includes, depending on the mode you have selected.
+For optimal performance, we recommend limiting this list to ≤ 200 entries.

 ## Add an IP address